Ed Limato: Legacy

 Both the 2010 film Unstoppable and the 2012 film Flight include dedications to Limato.
+Both are Denzel Washington films.

 The 2020 documentary P.S.
 Burn This Letter Please is based on a cache of hundreds of letters written to Limato, using his earlier radio presenter air name Reno Martin, and unearthed in a Los Angeles storage unit in 2014.
 The letters, dating back to the 1950s, are from some of Limato's closest friends, many of whom were drag queens in New York City.
 The letters represent "important written documents for drag queen history since most of these types of letters were destroyed out of fear."